 Dream of:02 September 1996 "Was Christ A Hypocrite?"

 My wife Carolina and I were sitting close together on the passenger side of the front seat of a car.
 Several other people were sitting to our left in the crowded front seat, and although we were speeding down the highway, no one seemed to be driving.
-I didn't even see a steering wheel.
+I did not even see a steering wheel.
 Instead I just saw the other people sitting off to my left in a long seat, much longer than a normal front seat of a car.

 I either closed my eyes or just blanked out, because I began having an image of being out in black outer space, with little balls of light flying around randomly, like racket balls flying off the walls in every direction.
-But what I was thinking about as I watched the light, was how I wanted to be sure to tell Donna, Barford and Jacobs (people with whom I had been exchanging dreams on the Internet) about this experience.
+But what I was thinking about as I watched the light, was how I wanted to be sure to tell Donna Griffiths, Duncan Barford and John Jacobs (people with whom I had been exchanging dreams on the Internet) about this experience.
 These randomly-moving packets of spirit-lights seemed quite relevant to what we had been doing with our group.
 I began to imagine what it would be like if three or four of these light packets could come together and move alongside each other in the same direction.
 It was quite a powerful image, as I could see how by moving together, in a bundle, the light seemed much brighter than the individual light beams by themselves.
 This image and this idea seemed to fit in perfectly with our dream group, and I began talking to myself in my mind, thinking about what I would say to the others in the dream group, about how we could join and travel on together "forever and ever."

 Just as the words "forever and ever" passed through my mind, however, I began snapping out of my reverie.
 I suddenly realized just how corny this whole idea sounded, and how I was just making the whole thing up in my mind.
 What woke me up was the idea of being bound to these other people "forever and ever."
 That was really just too much.
-I didn't feel as if I wanted to be with anyone "forever and ever", and I imagined the other members of my dream group felt the same way.
+I did not feel as if I wanted to be with anyone "forever and ever," and I imagined the other members of my dream group felt the same way.

-A woman was still talking down at the driver's side of the front seat, still sounding as if she were a radio talk show host; however I wasn't sure whether it was the same woman talking, or another woman.
+A woman was still talking down at the driver's side of the front seat, still sounding as if she were a radio talk show host; however I was not sure whether it was the same woman talking, or another woman.
 The subject was still spirituality, and I heard her say something to the effect that Christianity was a hypocrisy.

 Instead of answering my question, however, the woman asked the other woman sitting next to me to ask her question.
 The woman answering the questions, then simply ignored my question and concentrated on the other woman's question.
 Carolina looked at me in a puzzled way, as if I should say something to the woman, to demand my question be answered.
-I told Carolina not to worry about it, that the woman was an obvious nut, and that it didn't make any difference what the woman said.
+I told Carolina not to worry about it, that the woman was an obvious nut, and that it did not make any difference what the woman said.

 Dream Epics Home Page

-Copyright 2014 by email@example.com
+Copyright 2017 by email@example.com